 David Sun Kong is a Synthetic Biologist, community organizer, musician, and photographer based in Lexington, MA.
 He conducted his graduate studies at MIT’s Media Laboratory, receiving a Master's degree for developing technology for printing nanostructures with energetic beams and a Ph.D. for demonstrating the first gene synthesis in a microfluidic (“lab-on-a-chip”) system.
 He was recognized as an emerging leader in synthetic biology as a "LEAP" fellow, served as a guest faculty member at the Marine Biology Lab in Woods Hole, MA, and is co-founder and managing faculty of "How To Grow (Almost) Anything, an international course on synthetic biology.
 He founded and chaired new Microfluidic and Hardware Tracks for the International Genetically Engineered Machines Competition (iGEM) and is the official iGEM DJ.
-He currently conducts synthetic biology, microfluidics, and digital fabrication research at MIT’s Lincoln Laboratory with a focus on open-source hardware and democratizing technology.
+He was Technical Staff in the Bioengineering Systems & Technologies group at MIT’s Lincoln Laboratory and a founding member of the synthetic biology team.

-He has also worked as a community organizer for more than a decade and is the founder and director of EMW, a new art, technology, and community center in Cambridge, MA.
+He has also worked as a community organizer for more than a decade and is the founder and director of EMW, a new art, technology, and community space in Cambridge, MA.
 EMW's mission is to empower communities through the transformative power of artistic expression.
 We emphasize serving marginalized communities and develop all of our programming with values rooted in social justice.
-Our community programs explore numerous forms of artistic expression, from poetry to electronic music, beatboxing to bio-hacking and more.
+Our community programs explore expressive forms ranging from poetry to electronic music, beatboxing to bio-hacking and more.